Perry Drug Stores: History

-In 1992, Arbor Drugs, Perry's chief rival in Michigan, surpassed it's market share in Detroit.
-By 1993, Perry Drug Chicago's 14 locations were acquired by their supplier and wholesaler, McKesson, and either sold or liquidated.
+In 1992, Arbor Drugs, Perry's chief rival in Michigan, surpassed its market share in Detroit.
+By 1993, Perry Drug Chicago's 14 locations were acquired by their supplier and wholesaler, McKesson, and were either sold or liquidated.

 Sale to Rite Aid

 Rite Aid, a drugstore chain based in Camp Hill, Pennsylvania, acquired twenty-five locations from Hook's Drug Stores in 1994, subsequently selling nine of the locations to Perry.
 Just weeks later, Rite Aid put in a tender offer to acquire all 224 of Perry Drug Stores' locations, including the former Hook's Drugs locations Robinson agreed to stay on for a year as president of Rite Aid Michigan.
 The offer was completed by January 1995, at which point Rite Aid owned 94.5% of Perry stock.
 Perry's ultimate selling price of $11 per share was said to be low by industry analysts at the time, the result of rapid diversification.
 It was the largest acquisition made by Rite Aid at the time.
 The deal also tripled the chain's presence in Michigan and brought Rite Aid to the Detroit area, where it previously had no stores.

 Perry Drug Stores, Inc. remained an active subsidiary of Rite Aid (owning stores held by the company at its closure), as shown in the company's October 2023 Chapter 11 bankruptcy filings.

-On May 5, 2025, Rite Aid filed for Chapter 11 bankruptcy for the second time in 2 years, listing assets and liabilities between $1 billion and $10 billion.
+On May 5, 2025, Rite Aid filed for Chapter 11 bankruptcy for the second time in two years, listing assets and liabilities between $1 billion and $10 billion.
 Rite Aid will sell all of its assets as part of its procedure, as it overcomes financial challenges such as debt, increased competition, and inflation, including Perry Drug Stores.